PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 destinations.
 Preserve both guards and every boundary, then update all multi-occurrence owner and bounded-store contracts, validate, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Layout pass-set 1 residual cleanup implementation

+The four remaining direct mapping results now use stable `cleanup.layout_pass_set_1.*` records.
+The outer layout guard, nested binary feature guard, owner expressions, policy boundary, and all composite recovery boundaries remain unchanged.
+No default existed.
+The bounded store now covers 81 phase IDs.

+Expanded architecture and orchestration validation exposed three stale AST assertions that assumed outer `ast.Name` calls or three assignment statements.
+They now verify the exact nested owner and the primary-record/two-late- assignment split.
+Targeted corrections are `2 passed in 2.28s` and `1 passed in 0.56s`; production behavior was not implicated.

+Validation completed sequentially under core-only `uv`:

+- direct affected contracts: `14 passed in 1.61s`;
+- synthetic core runtime contracts: `55 passed in 1.06s`;
+- broader result contracts: `182 passed in 8.70s`;
+- QLinear and terminal-layout orchestration contracts:
+  `71 passed in 1.96s`;
+- lowerer architecture contracts: `258 passed in 17.42s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No root-model conversion was required because only observation destinations changed and the runtime suite exercises both guarded paths.
+After committing and pushing, retain the 81/128 phase-cap audit and keep composite results outside the bounded integer mapping store.
+Never create, update, or reopen a pull request.